saqibmaj/saqibmaj.github.io/src/content/note/home network/home-network.md

 Configuring the interlinked managed switches posed a challenge, mainly with preventing network loops.
 Without proper configuration, the switches could create loops, leading to network instability.
 The key solution was enabling Spanning Tree Protocol (STP) to prevent redundant paths from forming.

 Additionally, the switch port connecting to the secondary switch was configured as a trunk port, allowing multiple VLANs to pass between the switches without issues.
-Once STP was properly configured and the trunk port set up, redundant links were blocked, eliminating loops and ensuring stable, efficient communication across the network.
+Once STP was properly configured and the trunk port set up, redundant links were blocked, eliminating loops and ensuring stable, efficient communication across the network. <br><br><br>

 # Security Principles